nwmgraspr/custom-02-automation/docs/index.md

 # Data Analytics Fundamentals

-This site provides documentation for this project.
+This site provides documentation for this customa automation project.
 Use the navigation to explore module-specific materials.

-Custom Project
+## Custom Automation
 Dataset

 The dataset used in this project is a Python list of vegetable names: